How to attach a horizontal tube to a shipping container

-Make sure that your shipping container's corner casting is clean and free of internal debris, and fix the Domino Clamp to is following our detailed instructions.
+- Make sure that your shipping container's corner casting is clean and free of internal debris, and fix the Domino Clamp to it following our detailed instructions.

 - Now, using a Base railing flange, and the two 35mm M12 screws provided, fix the tube clamp onto the Domino on the side of your shipping container.

-Next, put the appropriate sized steel or aluminium tube into the tube clamps and tighten up the grub screws on the base flange clamp using an 8mm hex hey.
+- Next, put the appropriate sized steel or aluminium tube into the tube clamps and tighten up the grub screws on the base flange clamp using an 8mm hex key.